 Extreme high Bay water levels will occur more often, leading to more frequent flooding in flood-prone areas that could cause disruptions of emergency services and access to power, water, food, and medical care.

 Higher Bay water levels especially during storm events will flood larger areas for longer periods of time.
 Along with many other potential impacts this may result in the increased mobilization of pollutants if contaminated lands such as closed landfills are subjected to prolonged inundation.

 Sea level rise will cause areas not currently exposed to the tide to be inundated, resulting in the need to either protect or move people and infrastructure, and the loss of trails, beaches, vistas, and other shoreline recreation areas.

 Higher Bay water levels will cause changes in tidal and wave energy, leading to increased shoreline erosion and the potential that levees and other types of shoreline protection will be overtopped.

 As the Bay rises, groundwater levels and salinity intrusion will increase, affecting water supplies along the shoreline, damaging below- or at-grade infrastructure, requiring additional pumping and costly maintenance and repairs of stormwater and flood control facilities, and increasing the risk of earthquake induced liquefaction.

-To learn more about these impacts, download the Climate Impacts Statements () from the ART Subregional Project, and click on the “Climate Impacts Gallery” below to see animations of each of the five climate impacts.
+To learn more about these impacts, download the Climate Impacts Statements () from the ART Alameda County Project, and click on the “Climate Impacts Gallery” below to see animations of each of the five climate impacts.

 Daily High Tides vs. Extreme Tide Levels